PreethiSV1/Brew-Crew/README.md

 26. Create settings_form.dart file for updating brew settings that contain a TextFormField, DropdownButtonFormField and Slider for updating name, sugars and strength respectively.

+27. Create UserData class in user.dart file to hold current user's data.
+After we get userData snapshot, it is converted to UserData object by using \_userDataFromSnapshot() in database.dart.